dullroar/ten-steps-to-linux-survival/Step02.md

 Truck   winch   100
 ```

-But what if we wanted to process all the lines in all the files in a single
+But what if we wanted to process all the lines in all the files in alphabetical order?
+Just
-alphabetical order?
-Just redirecting the files into a program won't do it,
-because the file names will be sorted by the shell and the lines will be
+directing the files into a program won't do it, because the file names will be sorted by the shell
-processed in file name order, not the ultimate sorted order of all the file
+and the lines will be processed in file name order, not the ultimate sorted order of all the file
 contents.

-\drcap{Show contents of all files}
+\drcap{Show contents of all three files}
 ```bash
 ~/Invoices $ cat *
 Truck   brakes  200